Get the Vaccine

 Yes.
 Thank you for wanting to help with the state's vaccine rollout efforts.
 The Alabama Department of Public Health is actively recruiting and welcoming volunteers to assist with COVID-19 vaccination clinics throughout the state.
 Persons who wish to volunteer are asked to email their contact information to firstname.lastname@example.org.

+Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
 Persons receiving the Pfizer or Moderna vaccines are considered fully vaccinated two weeks after receiving their second dose.
 Persons receiving the Johnson and Johnson vaccine are considered fully vaccinated two weeks after receiving one dose.
-For more information, visit considerations for wearing masks.